This is an excerpt from MarketerHire's weekly newsletter, Raisin Bread. To get a tasty marketing snack in your inbox every week, subscribe here.

 When Sharma worked at Hint Water, he and the team piloted influencer marketing in 2017 — when it was less established than it is today.

-To kick off their first partnership, they sent YouTuber Sara Dietschy free product and took her to lunch before collaborating on a sponsored video.
+To kick off their first partnership, they sent YouTuber Sara Dietschy free products and took her to lunch before collaborating on a sponsored video.

 The high-touch, relationship-first process didn’t seem scalable.
 But Hint scaled it anyway.
 How?